AdobeDocs/marketo-learn.en/help/email-marketing/personalized-newsletter-learn.md

 ---
-title: Learn about creating a personalized newsletter email progra… (Titles should be no more than 60 characters)
+title: Creating a personalized newsletter email program
 description: Engage with prospects and customers in a cost-effective way using personalized email newsletters.
 role: User
 level: Beginner